-Do you still enjoy watching the movies of the 40s or 50s?
+Do you still enjoy watching the black and white movies of the 40s or 50s?

 Can you name a few of your favorites?